ShiftyKitty/MS4-Abhaile/TESTING.md

 ![overlap_issue](testing_media/testing/overlap.jpg)

 - Element product and exercise buttons going over text on mobile.
-- After testing further the issue is that image uploaded had spaces in filename which has caused an issue materializng from DB.
+- After testing further the issue is that when user is not Abhaile member, request for user to sign up is bigger than buttons involved, pushing container into above div.
-- Fix: Have introduced new if statement that initiates flash message telling user that filenames must not include any gaps.
-Tested and working.
+- Fix: Have introduced more marginning to help space out affected divs.

-#### Breath Sync not starting after round inclusion
+#### Breath Sync not starting.
 ![breath_sync_not_working](testing_media/testing/breathe_rd_issue_nostart.png)

 - Since round dropdown inclusion, breath focus on exercise pages not working
-- After testing further the issue is that extension was .webp
+- After testing further the issue is that the default value on "Choose Your Rounds" selection was set to 0 so when user attempted to start exercise, round was 0 so couldnt start
-- Fix: Have added .webp extension to ALLOWED_IMAGE_EXTENSIONS in app.py.
+- Fix: Have now set default value to "1" so that when user doesnt select round, the exercise still starts.

 #### Hold timer/Postround timer on Breath Sync not initiating at end of round
 ![timer_no_start](testing_media/testing/timernostart.png)

 - Hold countdown timer not initiating post end of round.
-- Fix: Have made flash message easier to understand requesting that user must add logo for sign up.
+- After testing further the issue is that the Sleep JS function used at round end to pause exercise stopped entire app and so hold timer start event couldnt start.
-- Have also introduced h6 heading above image upload to inform user that logo upload is required for sign up
+- Fix: Have remvoved this Sleep function and instead added a new animation to mimic end round functionality.
+In addition, hold timer starts one rep before this hold animation starts allowing holdtimer to initiate at same time of end round pause.

 #### Sort Box Issue (Element)- Not showing selected element